cartalyst/cart/readme.md

 ```
 ## Instances

-Cartify supports multiple cart instances, so that this way you can have has
+Cart supports multiple cart instances, so that this way you can have has
 many shopping carts on the same page as you want without any conflicts.

 Here are some examples on how it works